rifkyariy/microsensors-backend-glucosalt/README.md

 ```

-POST /health/metricsIf you are looking for a cloud-based platform to deploy your NestJS application, check out [Mau](https://mau.nestjs.com), our official platform for deploying NestJS applications on AWS.
-Mau makes deployment straightforward and fast, requiring just a few simple steps:
+POST /health/metrics# Connect to your Supabase project and run the migration

 ### User Management